PlaidCloud/website/content/en/docs/concepts/services-networking/network-policies.md

 contains two elements in the `from` array, and allows connections from Pods in the local Namespace with the label `role=client`, *or* from any Pod in any namespace with the label `user=alice`.

-When in doubt, use `kubectl describe` to see how Kubernetes has interpreted the policy.
+When in doubt, use `kubectl describe` to see how PlaidCloud has interpreted the policy.

 <a name="behavior-of-ipblock-selectors"></a>
 __ipBlock__: This selects particular IP CIDR ranges to allow as ingress sources or egress destinations.
 These should be cluster-external IPs, since Pod IPs are ephemeral and unpredictable.